Seeking Change, Taking Risks, Moving On : Claire Benn 2018

 1. What change do you want to see in your work.., and why?

 2. How do you want to move your work forward; describe what you’re aiming for, describe the style you’re seeking.

 3. What direction might you move towards?
 This might include colour schemes, size of work, marks, textures, use of specific media or tools and so forth.

 4. What references or source material are available to you?
 What do you need to collect or research in order to help you see or clarify where you’re heading?
-(Note to self; remember to bring visual references with you if I think that’ll help).
+(Note to self; remember to bring visual references with you, if you think that’ll help).

 5. What represents a risk for you, and why?

 6. Why do you want to take this risk?
 For example, are you stuck in a rut in terms of style, size, process or imagery?
 Maybe you feel dictated to in terms of the ‘quilt police’ or similar and want to break free - somehow.

 7. How prepared are you to try, try and try again, and how committed are you to pushing through.